 What is parental responsibility?

-Married parents have joint parental responsibility, however if you are not married, only the mother automatically has PR.
-An unmarried father can however obtain PR in a number of ways, the most common of which is being named on the child's birth certificate (for children born after 1 December 2003).
+Married parents have joint parental responsibility, however if you are not married, only the mother automatically has parental responsibility.
+An unmarried father can however obtain parental responsibility in a number of ways, the most common of which is being named on the child's birth certificate (for children born after 1 December 2003).

 We can provide expert advice and whether you or your partner has parental responsibility, the likelihood of obtaining it through a variety of means and the effect it will have on your family.